 PelHeat is a website focused on discussing wood pellet grills/smokers.
 However, I know many people who still know very little about pellet grills and how they work.
-I also know that many people when looking to purchase a premium wood grill, they are considering a Kamado ceramic/insulated charcoal grill.
+I also know that many people, when looking to purchase a premium wood grill, are also considering a Kamado ceramic/insulated charcoal grill.
 Two of the most popular brands of such grills/smokers include Kamado Joe and The Big Green Egg.
 So how does a pellet grill from say Traeger compare against one of the popular brands of Kamado grills from Kamado Joe?
 Well, each has its strengths and weakness, which I’ll discuss below.

 Introduction To Pellet vs Kamado Grills/Smokers

 Both pellet grills and Kamado grills use real/natural wood as their source of fuel.
 BBQ wood pellets are simply a compressed form of real wood.